stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * Attachment clear values.

-We will also implement several improvements to the existing code including the introduction of a _camera_ model.
+Finally we will introduce various improvements to the existing code to simplify configuration of the presentation logic.

 ---